alteryx/react-comms/src/Docs/getting-started/usage.md

 ## Context

-Once you've created your provider, you will likely want to send updates to and from your custom application.
+Once you've created your DesignerApi, you will likely want to send updates to and from your custom application.
 You can do this via `React.Context`.
 When you open the dev harness code, you will see a simple example for a button that increments a model count.
 The example looks something like this:

 ```jsx static
 import React, { useContext } from 'react';